mocktomata/mocktomata/docs/komondor.md

 `komondor` shares the same tips and tricks for [`mockto`](./mockto.md#tips-and-tricks).

-But it also have its own when it is used in production.
+But it also has its own when it is used in production.

 ### Recorded Demo